March for Our Lives

 Crowd on Pennsylvania Avenue (Washington, D.C.)

-March for Our Lives (MFOL) is a student-led organization which leads demonstrations in support of gun control legislation.
+March for Our Lives (MFOL) is a student-led American organization which leads demonstrations in support of gun control legislation.
 The first demonstration took place in Washington, D.C., on March 24, 2018, with over 880 sibling events throughout the United States and around the world, and was planned by Never Again MSD in collaboration with the nonprofit organization Everytown for Gun Safety.
 The event followed the Parkland high school shooting a month earlier, which was described by several media outlets as a possible tipping point for gun control legislation.

 Protesters urged for universal background checks on all gun sales, closing of the gun show loophole, a restoration of the 1994 Federal Assault Weapons Ban, and a ban on the sale of high-capacity magazines and bump stocks in the United States.
 Turnout was estimated to be between 1.2 and 2 million people in the United States, making it one of the largest protests in American history.

 After the Robb Elementary School Shooting in Uvalde, Texas, MFOL Action Fund organized another nationwide protest on June 11, 2022.
 The main protest took place in Washington, D.C., with hundreds of sibling events taking place across the United States.